ptumu/GettingCleaningDataAssignment/README.md

 Copy the R file into the R working directory.
 Download the data zip file and unzip the data file into the R working directory.

-When the R code is executed a file named "tidy_data_avg_for_activity_subject_grouping.txt" is created in the Samsung data folder that is under the R working directory.
+When the R code is executed a file named "tidy_data_avg_for_activity_subject_grouping.txt" is created under the data folder (unzipped in above step).
 The code book for this tidy data set is CodeBook.md